camunda/camunda-docs-manual/content/update/minor/74-to-75/jboss.md

 ## Incident Handler

 The interface of an [Incident Handler]({{< relref "user-guide/process-engine/incidents.md" >}}) has changed.
-Instead of a long parameter list, the methods pass a context object which bundles all required informations, like process definition id, execution id and tenant id.
+Instead of a long parameter list, the methods pass a context object which bundles all required information, like process definition id, execution id and tenant id.
 Since the existing methods have been overridden, custom implementations of an incident handler have to be adjusted.

 ## Correlation Handler

 A new method has been added to the interface of a {{< javadocref page="?org/camunda/bpm/engine/impl/runtime/CorrelationHandler.html" text="Correlation Handler" >}}.
-The new method `correlateStartMessage()` allows to explicit trigger a message start event of a process definition.
-If the default implementation is replaced by a custom one then it have to be adjusted.
+The new method `correlateStartMessage()` allows to explicitly trigger a message start event of a process definition.
+If the default implementation is replaced by a custom one then it has to be adjusted.

 # 5. Upgrade Camunda Web Applications